pranavganesh001/Earthquake_Prediction_Model/README.md

 The project’s key objectives include:
-Data Collection.
+Data Collection,
-Exploring the data.
+Exploring the data,
-Data Cleaning.
+Data Cleaning, and
 Plotting various charts on the data:
       Scatter Plot of Earthquake Locations using (Longitudes and Lattitudes).
       Histogram of the Earthquake Magnitudes.